andy139/GitHub-Tutorial/READme.md

 ```
 git --version
 ```

 This should be printed out:
 **git version 2.21.0 (Apple Git-122)**

-It is okay if you have an older version
+If you have another version, that is completely okay.

 ### 3. Configuring Git